 Non-Qualified Structures and Assignments

-The non-qualified assignment often referred to as a non-qualified structured settlement is an important tool to help payees keep more of their taxable damage settlements.
+The non-qualified assignment, often referred to as a non-qualified structured settlement, is an important settlement planning tool to help plaintiffs keep more of their taxable damage settlements.
 A non-qualified assignment/non-qualified structured settlement 1, is a form of settlement used to resolve disputes, claims for damages that do not fall within the realm of physical injury, physical sickness or wrongful death, to secure installment sales of businesses or real estate, divorce payments, or professional athlete or celebrity endorsement fees.
 The tax benefits vary with the type of transaction.
-In a non physical injury tort or attorney fee scenario, the plaintiff releases the defendant from the claim or dispute in return for an immediate cash payment and future periodic payments and benefits from income tax deferral.
-Another application example is for structured business and property installment sales, where the non qualified assignment serves helps to make capital gains deferral more secure.
-For each type of application and purpose there may be a different nuance and procedure and we can help you achieve your objectives.
-To learn more about non qualified structured settlements please read on and be sure to watch our videos.

 Generally a non qualified assignment works like this.